comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 The `afl-tmin` variety has some redundant syntax, eagerly deletes whitespace that help with readability, and renames the original function `t0` to `t`.
-These are not all horrible things, but there isn't much room for tweaking.
+These are not necessarily bad, but there isn't much room for tweaking.

 Another example produced by `comby-reduce`

 ```rust
 module M {